Closing on a Dream

 At the end of August, I moved into the Edelweiss guest campground since I was a guest of a friend.
 I spent about two weeks there until wildlife smoke drove me over to Pearrygin State Park.
 For most of September I bounced around between Pearrygin, my friends guest campground, and a few other boondocking spots.

-Then my agent asked if I’d do her flooring, haha!
-So I moved to her driveway in early October and worked on yet another side job, continuing to save money and tick down the days until closing.
+Then my agent asked if I’d do her flooring, ha!
+So I moved to her driveway in early October and worked on yet another side job, continuing to save money and ticking down the days until closing.

 I had been talking to my dad and stepmom about a visit.
 Covid had definitely put a damper on our usual get-togethers and they decided to drive up to the Methow from Reno the week of my closing.
-I was so excited to see them, show them the land, and couldn’t think of a better way to celebrate!
+I was so excited to see them and show them the property.
+I couldn’t think of a better way to celebrate my closing than with them!

 I booked a week long stay at Pearrygin State Park and they booked one of the little cabins.
 The first night they got here they actually stayed with me in my little Bambi, which was pretty awesome and also pretty funny!
 We were all cozy and Hudson loved the company!

-The next day I took them to tour the land and it was pretty amazing, standing there with my dad, looking out at the beautiful views of Gardner and the Sawtooths, freshly coated in snow.
+The next day I took them to tour the property.
+It was surreal, standing there with my dad, looking out at the beautiful views of Gardner and the Sawtooths, freshly coated in snow.
 It really did seem like a dream come true and it was hard to believe it was real.
 My dad told me he had every faith that I’d figure it out and end up with a fantastic little dream home.
-I think it made us both teary-eyed to think about it and walk the beautiful land that would soon be mine.
+I hoped he was right.

 To know he had such faith in me really made me so proud.
 I was so glad I was staying the course.

 Then the next day, I got another call from the bank.
-I would be required to carry an insurance policy on the pole barn and grain silo and the insurance requirement would delay my closing another week to October 21.
+I would be required to carry an insurance policy on the pole barn and grain silo.
+The insurance requirement would delay my closing another week to October 21.

 Sadly, I would not be closing while my folks were here.
 I can’t even express how disappointed I was.
-I was pretty grouchy most of the day after all the delays, telling myself somehow this deal would fall apart.
+I kept worrying that somehow this deal would fall apart.
 It really was too good to be true.

 But, we made the most of it, the seller yet again hanging in there for another week.
 Without the closing lingering over my head, I spent a wonderful 10 days with my folks, hiking all over the Methow, enjoying the Valley’s first snow event, and soaking up some much needed family time.
 We even celebrated my dad’s 1,900th peak!
 Yep, 1,900 peaks climbed!
 Amazing!

-My folks hit the road back to Reno on Monday before incoming weather and I went back to work, biding my time until my closing on Wednesday.
+My folks hit the road back to Reno on Monday before incoming winter weather.
+I went back to work, biding my time until my closing on Wednesday.
 Never has three days seemed so long!

-On Monday, escrow called to schedule my closing appointment and I drove to Omak on Tuesday to sign documents.
-10/20/20.
+On Monday, escrow called to schedule my closing appointment and I drove to Omak on Tuesday to sign documents on October 20, 2020.
 Somehow that seemed like a magical date to sign for my property!

 Wednesday was another full day of waiting and finally, at 4:30pm on Wednesday, October 21st, the Okanogan County recorder’s office made it official.
 I was a landowner!!!

-An early season winter storm was forecast to hit in just over 24 hours threatening several inches of snow and single digit overnight temps.
-All week I deliberated about whether I should head to the RV park in town with full hookups and power, or head to my land, where I’d have no power or infrastructure.
+An early season winter storm was forecast to hit in just over 24 hours, threatening several inches of snow and single digit overnight temps.
+All week I deliberated about whether I should head to the RV park in town with full hookups and power, or head to my property, where I’d have no power or infrastructure except for a tall pole barn.

-Ultimately, I couldn’t pass up going to my land and decided that the cover of the pole barn, despite having no power or water, would be awfully nice.
+I just closed on my very first property!
+I certainly couldn’t pass up going there and decided that the cover of the pole barn, despite having no power or water, would be awfully nice.
 Earlier in the week I bought a 3000W generator from Harbor Freight to have a second power source other than solar.
-I hooked up my Airstream, packed my truck to the brim with a 100-pound generator, 50-pound solar panel, 46 gallons of water in both the Airstream and truck bed, extra water containers, propane, and all my winter and ski gear in one fell swoop.
+I hooked up my Airstream, packed my truck to the brim with a 100-pound generator, 50-pound solar panel, 46 gallons of water, 20 pounds of propane, and all my winter and ski gear in one fell swoop.

 I tell ya, the Tacoma gets five gold stars for towing it all!
-I knew I was getting pretty darn close to maximum towing capacity.
+I knew I was getting pretty darn close to maximum towing capacity because it felt like driving a whale down the highway.
 I also have many thanks to a new friend in Twisp who met me on the land and helped me unload my heavy generator.
 By sunset I was settled under my pole barn for my first night on “my land”.

 It felt surreal.
 It also felt really disappointing I couldn’t be celebrating with my folks.